AbishekMLEngineer/AbishekMLEngineer/README.md

 - 👋 Hi, I’m @AbishekMLEngineer
 - 👀 I’m interested in Traditional ML and advanced ML algorithms
+- 🌱 I recently performed POC on text classification for fradulent transactions.
+- Performing Research in Crypto Domain more focussing on the co-relations of the reward generation system (Both Thesis and Implementation).
-- 🌱 I’m currently learning NLP and trying to make the text data more relatable for the Traditional ML and DL algorithms.
+- I am recently learning  ML-OPS and trying to implement more scalable models and deployment of model as an API.
-- 💞️ I’m looking to collaborate on NLP and Traditional ML related projects
+- 💞️ I’m looking to collaborate on NLP and ML-OPS cycle involving end to end implementation.
 - 📫 How to reach me ...Please Ping me on https://www.linkedin.com/in/abhishek-k-679656b4/

 <!---